en-ver/jira2py/IMPROVEMENTS.md

 ## 4. Dependency Management

 ### a.
-Version Pinning Strategy
+Version Pinning Strategy ✅ *(Completed)*

-All dependencies are pinned to exact versions, which can cause issues with security updates.
-Consider using compatible version ranges for non-breaking updates.
+All dependencies are now using compatible version ranges (e.g., `>=X.Y.Z,<X.Y+1.0`) instead of exact pins, allowing for non-breaking security updates while maintaining stability.

 ### b.
-Development Dependencies Duplication
+Development Dependencies Duplication ✅ *(Completed)*

-The `dev` dependencies repeat the main dependencies, which is redundant.
+Removed duplicated dependencies from the `dev` section since they are already included via the main dependencies.

 ## 5. Error Handling

 ### a.
-Inconsistent Error Handling
+Inconsistent Error Handling ✅ *(Completed)*

-The error handling in `_request_jira` could be improved to provide more specific exception types rather than generic `ValueError`.
+The error handling in `_request_jira` has been improved to provide more structured error messages that include the HTTP status code, making it easier for users to understand what went wrong.
+The exception type remains `ValueError` but the message now follows a consistent format: `Jira API error: status_code=<code>, message=<text>`.
+Additionally, the docstrings in all methods that call `_request_jira` have been updated to accurately reflect that they raise `ValueError` exceptions.

 ## 6. API Completeness